The $12,600 Hiding in Your Bank Statement

 Key takeaways

-• Every dollar of subscription waste you cut drops straight to profit.
-No new customers, no new revenue required — it’s the highest-margin activity in the business.
+- Every dollar of subscription waste you cut drops straight to profit.
+No new patients, no new revenue required — it’s the highest-margin activity in your practice.

 How much are you spending on tools nobody uses?